jan-dh/md-blog/src/pages/working-with-babel-and-webpack/index.md

 };
 ```

 We're saying here in our config file: look for an entry point `./src/index.js` and output it in the `dist` folder.
 Make a `src` folder and a `dist` folder.
-In the src-folder we'll create a javascript file called `main.js`.
-In our HTML we include the link to the built file (`/dist/main.js`).
+So go ahead and make a `src`-folder and a `dist`-folder.
+Inside the `src`-folder create a javascript file called `main.js`.
+In our HTML we included the link to the built file (`/dist/main.js`).

-The project-folder now looks like this:
+The project setup should now look like this:
 ```bash
 ├── index.html
 ├── package.json